greysome/vibro/README.md

 ## Instrument mode controls

 - Navigate using arrow keys
-- For text fields: only backspace and DEL are supported
+- For text fields: only `backspace` and `DEL` (to clear entire field) are supported
 - For value fields (e.g. pitch modifier): use left/right arrow keys for coarse changes, mouse scrollwheel for fine changes
+- Press `ENTER` to carry out certain options (like ADD/DELETE in the multisample submenu)

 ## Credits

 I'd like to thank the following libraries for letting me focus on the application logic:

-- Raylib by raysan5
+- Raylib by Ramon Santamaria
 - stb_ds.h by Sean Barrett